cybertec-postgresql/pgwatch/README.md

 After some minutes you could open the ["Database Overview"](http://127.0.0.1:3000/dashboard/db/db-overview) dashboard and start looking at metrics.
 For defining your own dashboards you need to log in Grafana as admin (`admin`/`pgwatchadmin`).

-If you don't want to add the test database for monitoring, remove the `NOTESTDB=1` parameter when launching the container.
+If you don't want to add the test database for monitoring, remove the `PW_TESTDB` parameter when launching the container.